Oregon Rail Heritage Foundation: History

-The ORHF was formed in 1998 as the "Roundhouse Task Force" following UP's desire to expand its recently acquired Portland intermodal facilities, putting the future of the Brooklyn Roundhouse and its tenants at stake.
+The ORHF was initially formed in 1998 as the "Roundhouse Task Force" following UP's desire to expand its recently acquired Portland intermodal facilities, putting the future of the Brooklyn Roundhouse and its tenants at stake.
 Faced with the grim possibility of the locomotives being returned to non-operational outdoor display exposed to weather and vandalism, the foundation set about searching for a new piece of property upon which to construct a new engine house and visitors' center.
-The ORHF was granted 501(c)3 status in 2002 and began actively raising awareness of its mission at various public events, in addition to operating a number of excursions with the SP 4449 and SP&S 700.
+The non-profit Oregon Steam Heritage Foundation was granted 501(c)3 status in 2000, which was later renamed the ORHF in 2002, and began actively raising awareness of its mission at various public events, in addition to operating a number of excursions with the SP 4449 and SP&S 700.

 2003 saw many meetings and dialogues with parties concerned, including Portland city planners, community leaders, UP, and the Oregon Museum of Science and Industry (OMSI).
 Also in 2003, the ORHF partnered with Portland development firm Shiels-Obletz-Johnsen to examine the desired properties and develop a master plan for construction.
 The ORHF began work on its business plan, including an inventory of all equipment at the Brooklyn Roundhouse, in 2004.
 2005 was the first year for the annual Holiday Express trains, operated over the OPR main line between Oaks Park and OMSI on December weekends; it was an immediate success with 5,200 passengers.

 When the locomotives started moving to the Brooklyn Roundhouse for restoration in 1984, Southern Pacific Railroad owned the yard.
 SP made an agreement with the City of Portland to allow the locomotives to reside there in the vacant roundhouse.
 Stipulations included that the City of Portland would pay $1.00 per year for the lease, and the railroad could issue a 30-day notice to vacate the property.
-The agreement’s terms applied to the Union Pacific Railroad when it purchased the SP in 1996.
+The agreement's terms transferred to the Union Pacific Railroad when it purchased the SP in 1996.
 However, the ongoing nationwide rise in intermodal transportation obliged UP to redevelop that area in more recent years.
 It became inevitable that the Brooklyn Roundhouse would have to be razed and the engines would lose their protective roof, thus the need for a newer, sturdier and more permanent structure to shelter them from the elements.